 - Decide when enough is enough.
 Since you're not limited by time or display space, you can bring in as many items as you think you can feasibly sell, handle, store, and ship.
 Set a realistic fundraising goal based on these limitations and the size and financial capacity of your membership.

 - Set starting bid amounts.
 You'll need to set minimum bids for your online auction, usually in simple amounts like $2, $5, $10, or $20.
 It's best to set these at amounts between 25% and 50% of each item's market value.
 That helps avoid creating the impression that your auction is a mere feast for bargain hunters.
-It also helps avoid insulting the goods' donors, who may ask or find out the selling prices later.
+It also helps avoid insulting the goods' donors, who might ask or find out the selling prices later.
 Start higher (75% or so) on items that are essentially cash equivalents, such as gift certificates for grocery stores or restaurants.
 Base the increments on the items' value, with the goal of reaching its market value or your realistically hoped-for amount within three bids.
-You may also set a top-end amount (called a "guaranteed" or "buy-now" bid) that lets the person forestall other bids and declare themselves the winner.
+You can also set a top-end amount (called a "guaranteed" or "buy-now" bid) that lets the person forestall other bids and declare themselves the winner.
 Of course, you'd set a high figure—typically 150% of the market value.

 - Let people know about the auction.
 People rarely visit auction sites without having a particular charity in mind to support.
 You'll need to promote it, both before and during.
 Your newsletter, website, and social media pages are all good ways to do this.
+Encourage shares!

 - Present goods in an attractive light to bidders.
 This means not only supplying good photos, but writing up enticing yet accurate descriptions.
-Don't get so caught up in playing marketer that you forget to provide basic information such as size, measurements, contents, applicable dates, washing instructions, and the like.
-And the titles of items should definitely be descriptive (for search purposes) rather than cutesy or full of puns.
+Don't get so caught up in playing marketer that you forget to provide basic information such as size, measurements, brand, contents, applicable dates, washing instructions, and the like.
+The titles of items should definitely be descriptive (for search purposes) rather than cutesy or full of puns.

 - Arrange for delivery or shipping.
-If these are coming straight from a merchant, you may be able to simply pay the shipping cost or warn bidders that they must pay for shipping, and then reimburse the merchant.
+If these are coming straight from a merchant, you might be able to simply pay the shipping cost or warn bidders that they must pay for shipping, and then reimburse the merchant.
 In other cases, you'll need volunteers to get the items safely sent or delivered to the recipients.
 Because international shipping can be a bother, many nonprofits limit bidding to people within the United States.